fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 ##### Description

-Returns an integer array whose elements would sort the input array in the specified direction retaining order stability.
+Returns the input `array` sorted in the direction requested while retaining order stability, and an integer array whose elements would sort the input `array` to produce the output `array`.

 ##### Syntax